grafana/pyroscope/docs/sources/operators-guide/deploy-grafana-fire/upgrade-helm-chart-2.1-to-3.0/_index.md

      The value in the `values.yaml` file contains Nginx configuration that adds the `X-Scope-OrgId` header to incoming requests that do not already set it.

-     > **Note:** This change allows Mimir clients to keep sending requests without needing to specify a tenant ID, even though multi-tenancy is now enabled by default.
+     > **Note:** This change allows Fire clients to keep sending requests without needing to specify a tenant ID, even though multi-tenancy is now enabled by default.

 ## Example of migrated values

-The example values file is compatible with version 2.1 of the mimir-distributed Helm chart, and demonstrates a few things:
+The example values file is compatible with version 2.1 of the fire-distributed Helm chart, and demonstrates a few things:

 - All memcached caches are enabled.
 - The default pod security policy is disabled.
 - ServiceMonitors are enabled.
-- Object storage credentials for block storage are specified directly in the `mimir.config` value.
+- Object storage credentials for block storage are specified directly in the `fire.config` value.
-  > **Note:** The unmodified parts of the default `mimir.config` are omitted for brevity, even though in a valid 2.1 values file they need to be included.
+  > **Note:** The unmodified parts of the default `fire.config` are omitted for brevity, even though in a valid 2.1 values file they need to be included.

 ```yaml
 rbac: